Ways to SEO Infographics Like a Genius

 Here are 7 other forms of social proof you could use:

-• Award Badges: If you win any kind of industry award, place a winner’s badge on your site.
+• Award Badges: If you win any industry award, place a winner’s badge on your site.
 And don’t be shy about showcasing any notable milestone or achievement.
 Your business’s website is no place to be humble.

 • Credible Research: Share credible industry research that uses expert quotes and findings that tie directly to your product’s benefits.